icareerclimber/source-code/content/howitworks/back-end-architecture.md

 The models are stored in a Google Cloud Storage bucket, which is mounted to the application container using [FUSE](https://cloud.google.com/storage/docs/gcs-fuse).
 The models are stored as picked Scikit Learn models which can be loaded into the Flask application.

+#### Next Steps
+- Serve data for visualizations through api
+- Add processes to automate scraping and data procoessing
+- Store data received from front end for use in updating of models

 ### The API Requests

 The backend is a basic REST api which accepts and serves JSON data.

+#### Job similarity model:
 ```bash
 $ curl -XPOST -H 'Content-Type: application/json' -d '{"experience":[{"description": "organizing projects with agile and scrum methodologies"}]}' 35.230.26.112/model/similar_jobs | python -m json.tool | head -22
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current